 - Submit photos, videos or write a blog post about your experience

-- Complete a workbook or reflective journal about your time on the trip
+- Complete a reflective journal about your time on the trip

 - Be prepared to prep and deliver a workshop (you will be notified in advance if you are required to do this)

 - Be aware that things may change during your time abroad, have an open mind and be flexible!